eHealth Exchange

 Does eHealth Exchange track which Participants request information, receive information, and the type of information involved?

-Yes, audit logs (without clinical data) are stored by the eHealth Exchange indefinitely for auditing purposes.
+Yes, audit logs (without clinical data) are stored by eHealth Exchange indefinitely for auditing purposes.

 Is eHealth Exchange’s exchange technology certified?

-Yes, eHealth Exchange’s exchange technology platform is HITRUST Common Security Framework-certified.
+Yes, eHealth Exchange’s exchange technology platform is HITRUST accredited under NIST 800-171 and CSF9.6.2 certified.

 Does eHealth Exchange store patient data outside the United States?